What are you looking for?

 Setting certification as the primary – or only – objective when implementing ISO 9001 is usually the reason why quality management systems subsequently fail.
 You simply won't get an effective QMS unless you aim for it.

-The first step on the path to improvement is for management to set the right objectives.
+The first step on the path to improving your QMS is for management to set the right objectives.
 Consider issues like customer and employee satisfaction, process efficiency, scrap and rework, and decision-making processes.
 What do your customers, employees and managers have problems with or complain about?
 Now make the improvement of each of these issues a primary objective of your QMS.

-ISO 9001 is supposed to be used by management as a tool.
-Once managers (and senior executives, in particular) understand both the standard and the benefits it can bring, it's important that they demonstrate their support for it and remain actively involved with the QMS.
+ISO 9001 is supposed to be used by management as a tool in daily operations.
+Once managers (and senior executives, in particular) understand both the standard and the benefits it can bring, it's important that they demonstrate their support for it and actively utilize the QMS.
 Executive training with our online courses or customized on-site programs is ideal for achieving the necessary understanding.

 In order to succeed and be sustainable, your ISO system needs the support of all employees.
 Everybody should be involved, take ownership and contribute to the aspects that are relevant to their job.